-Located in Mountain Home, Arkansas, Good Samaritan Society - Mountain Home is one of just a couple available facilities there.
-It looks like this nursing home is among the best nursing homes we found.
-This nursing home received one of the most impressive grades we offer.
-In fact, we ranked this nursing home in the top 20 percent of all facilities in the nation.
-One of the major highlights of this nursing home's stellar profile is its inspection reports.
-Inspection reports are discussed in the next section.
+Good Samaritan Society - Mountain Home is a small non-profit nursing home in Mountain Home, Arkansas.
+It looks like this nursing home is one of the most impressive facilities we looked at.
+It received one of the most impressive scores we offer.
+In fact, we ranked this facility in the top 20 percent of all nursing homes in the country.
+The best part of this facility's impressive report card is its short-term care score.
+We discuss short-term care in the next section

 Good Samaritan Society - Mountain Home